310 Pillsbury Dr. S.E.

 Nabil Matar studied English Literature at the American University of Beirut where he received his B.A. and M.A.
 In 1976, he completed his Ph.D. at Cambridge University on the poetry of Thomas Traherne.
 He taught at Jordan University and the American University of Beirut, and received postdoctoral grants from the British Council (Clare Hall, Cambridge University) and from Fulbright (Harvard Divinity School).

 In 1986, Dr. Matar moved to the United States and started teaching in the Humanities Department at Florida Institute of Technology.
 In 1997, he became the Department Head and served until 2007 when he moved to the English Department at the University of Minnesota.
-He is Presidential Professor in the President’s Interdisciplinary Initiative on Arts and Humanities and teaches in the departments of English and History, and in the Religious Studies Program.
+He is Presidential Professor in the President’s Interdisciplinary Initiative on Arts and Humanities and the Samuel Russell Chair in the Humanities.
+He teaches in the departments of English and History, and in the Religious Studies Program.